azoff/bpm/README.md

 -----
 I still plan on doing a lot more to make _bpm_ awesome.
 Here are some of the things coming up:

-- Get the MSFT CDN and CDNJS catalog in packages.js
+- Implement and document a help function
+- Make a better looking home page (isotope + jsconsole)
 - Add documentation for utils and flags
 - Add tests for auxiliary and prototyping functions
-- Make a better looking home page
 - Add a custom domain for the home page
+- Link to this plug-in from azoffdesign.com
 - Get some press on this bad boy